 Proposed intervenors are deeply concerned with the proposed use of trench crossing methods in sensitive wetland areas, particularly given the enormous amount of wetland acreage that will be disrupted by Project construction.
-While the Applicant claims that it will minimize wetland impacts by "restoring wetlands to their original configurations and contours,"61 this statement is not supported by information provided and is in fact contradicted by the Applicant's admission that Palustrine Forested wetlands and Palustrine Scrub-Shrub wetlands will likely convert to Palustrine Emergent wetlands within the permanent right-of-way.62 Given that the Applicant proposes to construct 50-foot permanent rights-of-way within wetlands,63 rather than the 30-foot permanent rights-of-way recommended by USACE,64 this represents a substantial conversion area.
+While the Applicant claims that it will minimize wetland impacts by "restoring wetlands to their original configurations and contours," this statement is not supported by information provided and is in fact contradicted by the Applicant's admission that Palustrine Forested wetlands and Palustrine Scrub-Shrub wetlands will likely convert to Palustrine Emergent wetlands within the permanent right-of-way.
+Given that the Applicant proposes to construct 50-foot permanent rights-of-way within wetlands, a rather than the 30-foot permanent rights-of-way recommended by USACE, this represents a substantial conversion area.

 Instead of defaulting to trench crossing methods, the Applicant should be required to fully evaluate trenchless crossing methods for each wetland crossing proposed.
-NYSDEC agrees, and has recommended that HDD, a trenchless crossing technique, be utilized for wetland crossings.65 The Applicant notes that it is "currently investigating specific stream and wetland crossings to determine the feasibility of using trenchless construction methods" and plans to submit this information when a final determination is made.66 This is unacceptable.
-The Applicant must be required to undertake and submit a comprehensive evaluation of trenchless crossing methods for each proposed wetland crossing as part of the environmental review process, to allow the Commission and the public the opportunity to understand and evaluate the environmental impacts likely to result from wetland crossing, the feasibility of using trenchless methods, and the environmental impacts likely to result from the use of trench versus trenchless methods, and the environmental impacts likely to result from the use of trench versus trenchless methods, and the environmental impacts likely to result from the use of trench versus trenchless methods, and the environmental impacts likely to result from the use of trench versus trenchless methods, for each specific crossing proposed.
+NYSDEC agrees, and has recommended that HDD, a trenchless crossing technique, be utilized for wetland crossings.
+The Applicant notes that it is "currently investigating specific stream and wetland crossings to determine the feasibility of using trenchless construction methods" and plans to submit this information when a final determination is made.
+This is unacceptable.
+The Applicant must be required to undertake and submit a comprehensive evaluation of trenchless crossing methods for each proposed wetland crossing as part of the environmental review process, to allow the Commission and the public the opportunity to understand and evaluate the environmental impacts likely to result from wetland crossings and disturbance.
+This evaluation, which has been recommended by NYSDEC and USACE, should include information regarding alternate routes that might avoid the specific wetland crossing, the feasibility of using trenchless methods, and the environmental impacts likely to result from the use of trench versus trenchless crossing methods for each specific crossing proposed.
 In fact, FERC's own regulations and